AresMUSH/aresmush.com/tutorials/config/chargen.md

 You can configure the messages that are put into the approval job when characters are approved or rejected.
 Commonly you will edit the approval message to tell new players anything special they need to know to get started.

-* `approval_message` - This message is sent when they're approved.
-* `rejection_message` - This message is sent when they're rejected.
+### approval_message and rejection_message

+These messages are added to the approval job in response to the approve/reject commands.

+### post_approval_message

-* `post_approval_message` - The system will also create a job *after* someone is approved, to remind the game admin to do any ancillary tasks, like adding them to lists, or making sure they have a log icon.
-You can configure the todo list in the job message.
+The system will create a new admin-only job *after* someone is approved.
+This job will remind the game admin to do any ancillary tasks, like adding the new character to lists, or making sure they have a log icon or a home.
+You can configure the list of reminders.

+{% tip %}
+Leave the message blank to disable creation of the post-approval job.
+{% endtip %}

+### welcome_message and arrivals_category

-* `welcome_message` - This message is posted to the forum when a character is approved.
+The system will post a welcome message to the forum (in `arrivals_category`) to announce approval of a character.

+{% tip %}
+The welcome post will not be created for NPCs or characters who are added to the roster before they're approved.
+Leave the arrival category blank to disable the creation of the welcome post entirely.
+{% endtip %}

 You can use `%{name}` in the message where you want the char's name to go.
 You can also use `%{rp_hooks}` for their RP Hooks, or any group name.
 For example:  `"Welcome %{name} - the newest %{position} in %{faction}.\n\nRP Hooks:\n%{rp_hooks}"`  (The quotes there are important.)

-{% tip %}
+{% note %}
 Make sure the groups used in the welcome message actually exist, or you'll get an error when you try to approve someone.
-{% endtip %}
+{% endnote %}

 ## Web Chargen Blurbs